JRubalcaba/BodyTemp/README.md

 theatmodel() derives body temperature iteratively (through time steps of delta seconds).
 Inputs (outlined below):  morphology/thermal physiology and microcliamtic data.
 Outputs: Tb after a time step of delta seconds, and the instantaneous rate of EWL.

-Model parameterization:
-Morphology/thermal physiology: we simulate lizard-like and anuran-like ectotherms using allometric functions to compute surface area of skin as a function of their body mass, and simulated their thermal physiology using an assymetric thermal performance function.

-Microenvironmental data: solar radiation, air and ground temperature, wind speed and relative humidity were computed using NicheMapR (Kearney and Porter 2017, Ecography) in the Nearctic and Western Palearctic.